ws111994/Guide-to-Notion/index.md

 ## Introduction

 Hello there!
-The purpose of this document is to help you get started with using Notion.
-The sections in this guide will get things tolling for you to learn basic functionality of Notion.
+This documentation is here to help you get started with using Notion to organize your workspace.

 <br>
 Notion is a free project management and note-taking software that will help members in organizations to coordinate deadlines, objectives, and many more with efficiency and productivity.
+Notion can help you with anything from organizing team documents to creating daily to-do tasks.

 <br>
-Plan, track, and do all your work in one place.
-Steer the ship together!
+Let's hop on board to learn how to plan, track, and do all your work in one place!

 ---